vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/theme-color.md

 title: Theme Color
 icon: palette
 category:
-  - interface
+  - Interface
 tag:
-  - interface
+  - Interface
-  - theme color
+  - Theme Color
 ---

 This is an out-of-the-box feature that offers five theme color "red, blue, green, orange and purple" besides your theme color.
 You can also use your own theme color list.